Miguigg/Dossier/README.md

 Use the package manager [npm](https://www.npmjs.com/) to install Dossier from its package json.
-The app uses react, and the framework Vite, a fast frontend build tool You must run npm install on two places, the main project under the directory /Dossier and under the directory /Dossier/servidor
+The app uses react, and the framework Vite, a fast frontend build tool You must run npm install on thre places, the main project under the directory /Dossier , under the directory /Dossier/servidor and on /Dossier/dossier-extension
 ```bash
 npm run build
 ```